wzmli/ontario_tmb_condense/README.md

-# ontario_tmb_condense (MLi refactor)
+# ontario_tmb_condense

-## to run the pipeline
+## to calibrate the model

+Simply run `source("run_calibration.R")` from the main directory.

+## to forecast from a calibrated model

-Simply run `source("run_pipeline.R")` from the main directory.
+Simply run `source("run_forecast.R")` from the main directory.

+---

+TODO: EVERYTHING UNDER HERE IS POTENTIALLY OUTDATED/NEEDS REVIEW

 ## to change pipeline parameters

 All pipeline parameters are stored in `pipeline_parameters.R`.
 This should be the only file you need to edit to make changes to the calibration and forecast (unless you're doing something major like changing the model, in which case, see below).

 Below are all the knobs currently available in `pipeline_parameters.R`, what they do, and how they can be changed